chrisco/playbook/index.md

 ## Flat and Open

 Our company is a transparent one--every core team-member has full visibility of company finances and cashflow, via periodic team-wide updates, and weekly billing updates.
-Salaries and pay are also visible to the whole team and based on a transparent salary forumla we've created.
+Salaries and pay are also visible to the whole team and based on a transparent salary formula we've created.

 We do not have managers within the team, but we do have *Coaches* who are responsible for supporting the rest of their teams and helping them to do great work.
 More experienced team members are paid in a way that reflects their experience, but we do not have project managers.
 The team on each project is responsible for running each project, using the framework we’ve set out in this Playbook.